norswap/autumn/doc/A5-creating-an-ast.md

 ## Tour of AST Construction Combinators

-All of the AST-construction combinators presented here are defined in class [`rule`], so we'll omit that part from their name.
+There are two kinds of DSL combinators that are able to construct instances of `Collect`.

+The first kind are defined in class [`CollectBuilder`], an instance of which you can obtain by calling `rule#collect()`.The [`CollectBuilder`] class lets you customize the behaviour of the `Collect` parser.
+We'll touch on this aspect in a bit.

+The second kind are defined in class [`rule`] and are reserved for those instances of `Collect` where it doesn't make sense to customize the behaviour, or shorthands for frequently used combinators — currently only [`rule#push`].

-We already saw (in the previous section) the most frequently used method, which is [`push`].
+We already saw (in the previous section) the most frequently used method, which is [`rule#push`].

 `push` takes a [`StackAction.Push`] as parameter, which is a functional interface for the one-parameter function we described earlier.
 However, when called by parsers such as [`Collect`],